YesianRohn/BigDan/README.md

 ### Pseudo-Labeling
 For a large amount of unlabeled data, the conventional approach is to use the model itself trained on small samples for labeling\cite{DBLP:journals/corr/abs-1906-00562}.
 However, the performance of the model trained on small samples limits the full utilization of the data.
 To address this, we propose the idea of "AI learn from AI" to enable the model to learn from the performance of other AI models.
 Using the SOTA model of each dataset poses a problem of category label misalignment with our data.

-Therefore, we introduce the CLIP\cite{radford2021learning} method to process unlabeled data, which can directly match images with textual labels, saving alignment time.
+Therefore, we introduce the CLIP method to process unlabeled data, which can directly match images with textual labels, saving alignment time.
 Moreover, CLIP (ViT-L/14) performs remarkably well on these five datasets, with an average accuracy of 70 and even surpassing the open-source SOTA models on certain datasets.
 Additionally, we incorporate template-based prompts (e.g., 'a photo from ..., it's a country') into the textual labels, further enhancing the accuracy of CLIP.

 With the labeled data obtained through CLIP, we can apply semi-supervised learning, which combines labeled and unlabeled data for training.
 We select the top-$k$ confident predictions as pseudo-labeled data and leverage them as a complementary part of the training set.

 ### Knowledge Distillation
-Knowledge distillation\cite{DBLP:journals/corr/HintonVD15} is employed to transfer knowledge from large models to small models.
+Knowledge distillation is employed to transfer knowledge from large models to small models.
 The objective is to enable the small model to mimic the performance of the large model by learning from its output probability distribution.
 In our case, we use the probabilities predicted by the large model as the soft labels, which provide additional information for training the small model.

 $$ L = L_{hard} + L_{soft}
     = \sum_i^N c_i log p_{student_i} + \sum_i^N p_{teacher_i}^T log \frac{p_{teacher_i}^T}{p_{student_i}^T} \text{，and }  p_i^T = \frac{exp(p_i/T)}{\sum_j^N exp(p_j/T)}